codex-academy/retext-codex-standard/test/fixtures/bad.md

-This is all about OSM, which we use at MapBox quite a bit.
+This is all about OSM, which we use at codex quite a bit.
 Sometimes we export it to geoJSON.

 But this time when we mention `json` it should not